-Under the current funding period (2014-2021), support will be provided through the following programmes:
+Under the current funding period (2014-2021), support will be provided through the following programs:

 - Local Development and Poverty Reduction, operated by the Directorate General for European Programs, Coordination and Development, acting as the NFP /Program Operator.
 The program agreement was signed on 29 June 2020.
 More information on the program

 - Active Citizens Fund, a civil society program operated by the Financial Mechanism Office in Brussels.
 The program includes allocation to two pre-defined projects (Home for Cooperation and the Centre for Visual Arts) and NGO projects to be selected through the process of open calls.
 More information on the program is available through the website of the Fund Operator here

-- Social Dialogue – Decent Work, operated by Innovation Norway as an appointed Program Operator.
+- Social Dialogue – Decent Work, operated by Innovation Norway as an appointed Fund Operator.

 - Fund for Bilateral Relations managed by the National Focal Point in Cyprus